 What’s sad and aggravating to me is just how deeply ingrained this idea is in Ana’s mind, that Christian’s way out of her league and is just “better” than her.
 In this specific instance she’s referring to his looks, but usually his wealth is also an implied or outright stated factor.
 She spends basically the entire series (or at least this book) hung up on him being “out of her league” and putting him on a pedestal.
 She just takes it as a given that people like Grey and Kate are better than her because they’re the beautiful, wealthy elites.

 To some extent, this is a trait she has in common with Bella.
 But at least in Twilight, while Bella felt chronically ugly and unworthy compared to Edward, she basically made it her life’s mission to become a vampire so that she and Edward would finally be equals in her mind.
-Of course, that wasn’t the entirety of her motivation, but it was part of it.
+Of course, that wasn’t the entirety of her motivation (and it’s not exactly a great life goal to have), but it was part of it.
 Ana, on the other hand, does nothing but whine and moan about how she’s this wretched, lowly creature who shouldn’t even be daring to dream about being with some godlike being like Christian Grey.
 She never questions why she feels this way, never challenges the bullshit notion of “leagues,” and on top of that, we never really get a clear picture as to why her self-esteem is so shitty.

 What makes it worse is that from what I remember of the later books, her self-image does improve, but Ana herself attributes it all to Christian’s influence.
 Being in a relationship with this rich, hot man has made her better.
 She hardly ever gets to feel good about herself in her own right, it all comes back to him.